Divergence Results and Convergence of a Variance Reduced Version of ADAM: Introduction

-Without relying on the mini-batch size, we make a direct analysis of variance and the convergence of ADAM.
-We first show a motivating result which points out that the convergence of an ADAM-type algorithm can be implied by reducing the variance.
-Motivated by this, we propose a variance reduced version of ADAM, called VRADAM, and show that VRADAM converges.
-We provide two options regarding to resetting of ADAM states during the full gradient steps, and recommend the resetting option based on a theoretical analysis herein and computational experiments.
-Finally, we conduct several computational experiments, and show that our algorithm performs as well as the original version of ADAM.
+Without relying on the mini-batch size, we make a direct analysis of variance and the convergence of Adam.
+We first show a motivating result which points out that the convergence of an Adam-type algorithm can be implied by reducing the variance.
+Motivated by this, we propose a variance reduced version of Adam, called VRADAM, and show that VRADAM converges.
+We provide two options regarding to resetting of Adam states during the full gradient steps, and recommend the resetting option based on a theoretical analysis herein and computational experiments.
+Computing the full gradient can be computationally expensive for large-scale datasets.
+To address this, we propose an efficient version of online VRADAM that replaces the full gradient with the historical mean of snapshot gradients.
+This mean is dynamically updated and converges to the true full gradient over time.
+Theoretically, we demonstrate that this approach introduces an additional error term, which is bounded by $\OO(1/m)$, where $m$ represents the number of iterations between two updates of the snapshot model.
+Through extensive experiments, we show that VRADAM outperforms existing algorithms, such as ADAM, for various tasks and datasets.
+Additionally, we demonstrate that the online version of VRADAM achieves superior performance compared to ADAM in fine-tuning large language models (LLMs).

 In Section 3, we show a divergent example.
 Using contradiction by assuming the algorithm converges, we show that the expected update of iterates is larger than a positive constant, which means that it is impossible for the algorithm to converge to an optimal solution, which contradicts with the assumption.
 In Section 5, we prove the convergence of VRADAM.
 The main proof technique applied is to properly bound the difference between the estimated gradients and the true value of gradients.
 By bounding the update of the objective function in each iterate, we can further employ the strong convexity assumption and conclude convergence.